andrewtweber/laravel-snaccs/README.md

 are supplied.
 If the country is CA/US/unspecified, it also verifies that there are exactly ten digits (or a `1` followed by ten digits).

+You can override the translations `phone_with_country` and `phone` in your validation language file if you like.

 ```php
 use Snaccs\Validation\Rules\PhoneNumber;